What is a Simile? Transcript (Spanish and English Subtitles Available. Click HERE for the Spanish Transcript)

 Simile is a branch of metaphor, so I recommend you start with the Oregon State lesson on that term if you haven't already encountered it.

-As you know from the metaphor video, metaphors compare two things that have qualities in common.
+As you know from the metaphor lesson, metaphors compare two things that have qualities in common.
 If I say "That guy is a tool," I don't mean that he is an actual wrench or hammer or screwdriver.
 What I mean is that "that guy" is working within the system rather than thinking for himself.

+Simile, in essence, is a metaphor that is really easy to identify, because it calls attention to itself.
+It does so typically by using the words 'like' or 'as.'
 From my point of view, a good working definition of simile stresses its level of identifiability.
 Unlike the more general category of metaphor, the author of a simile explicitly directs us to compare the things in common.

 This technique occurs all the time in Stephen Crane's story "The Open Boat."
 It's loaded with similes--one or more on every page.
+Here are some examples:

-the waves on the ocean "seemed thrust up in points like rocks."
+The waves on the ocean "seemed thrust up in points like rocks."

 "The ocean's foam was like tumbling snow."

 "Mats of seaweed rolled over the waves with movement like carpets on a line in a gale."

 Once the castaways reach the shore, one of them falls to the sand with a thud "as if he had been dropped from a roof."